Need a report that reflects how COVID-19 has impacted this market and its growth?

 9.1 GDP Distribution, by Activity

-9.2 Insights on Capital Flows
+9.2 Insights into Capital Flows

 9.3 Economic Statistics - Transport and Storage Sector, Contribution to Economy